.png)

 Ensenada's Tier Structure for Mexican Cooking

 Ensenada's recognised dining scene has developed a clearer price-tier structure over the past few years, with Michelin's 2024 and 2025 guides making those divisions more legible to visitors.
-At the leading of the pyramid, venues like Madre operate at the $$$ level with contemporary Mexican frameworks and wine-pairing formats.
+At the top of the price ladder, venues like Madre operate at the $$$ level with contemporary Mexican frameworks and wine-pairing formats.
 The $$ tier holds established names including La Concheria, where the focus narrows to seafood and shellfish in a setting that leans more explicitly into Baja's coastal identity.
 Manzanilla and Restaurante Punta Morro add further reference points across the mid-range.
 Casa Marcelo extends the local scene in a different direction.

 El Paisa sits below all of these in price, alongside Tacos Marco Antonio at the single-dollar-sign level.
 That both are Mexican rather than fusion or contemporary is not coincidental: the most affordable tier of Michelin-recognised Mexican dining in Baja tends to be the most traditionally grounded, serving preparations where the cooking method is the credential rather than the sourcing narrative or the plating architecture.